Matt2Harrington/corona/README.md

 ## Running
 - Have Postgres running locally
-- Navigate to directory of repo and run `go run corona.go` to pull new data
+- Navigate to directory of repo and run `go run corona.go index.go` to pull new data
 - (Data usually gets updated 25-30 minutes on API call)

 ## Storage